enkidevs/curriculum/lua/lua-core/tables-in-lua-iv/assigning-functions-to-existing-tables-in-lua-i.md

 ---
 ## Content

-Next to creating tables with functions as values we can also define new functions and add them to an existing table.
+Next to creating tables with functions as values we can also **define new functions** and **add them to an existing table in a single line of code**.

 Take a look at this example:
 ```lua